 Bosidis’s view is supported by the facts: a review of our five largest music awards reveals not just cracks, but a gaping chasm.
 You can count on one hand the number of female instrumentalists who have featured in these ceremonies.
 Remove the female vocalists and guitarists, and there are almost no women at all.

-Take a look at the ARIA Hall of Fame: of the 73 artists and music industry figures inducted since 1988, not one is a female musician.
-Apart from a handful of female vocalists, they are men and all-male bands.
+Take a look at the ARIA Hall of Fame: of the 75 artists, bands and music industry figures inducted since 1988, only one is a female musician: Jill Birt, keyboard player with The Triffids from 1983–1989*.
+Apart from 10 female vocalists**, the Hall of Fame inductees are men and all-male bands.

 Just some of the notable female musicians missing from the Hall of Fame are multi-instrumentalist, singer-songwriter and screenwriter-composer Johanna Pigott, best known for co-writing Dragon’s Rain and John Farnham’s Age of Reason.
 When Age of Reason topped the Australian charts in July 1988, Pigott became the first Australian woman to have written a number 1 hit.